Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre.md

 _**Cost:** 1 Superiority Die_

 When you hit a creature with an attack roll, you can expend **one** Superiority Die to maneuver one of your comrades into another position.
 Add the Superiority Die roll to the attack's damage roll, and choose a willing creature who can see or hear you.
-That creature can use its Reaction to move up to half its Speed without provoking an Opportunity Attack from the target of your attack.
+That creature can use its :rsc-r: Reaction to move up to half its Speed without provoking an Opportunity Attack from the target of your attack.

 ---